 - Toast the Walnuts: Heat a skillet over medium heat.
 Add walnuts in a single layer, stir frequently, until browned and fragrant, about 5 minutes.

-- Make the Citrus-Date Vinaigrette: Add all ingredients except for water to a food processor and blend until smooth.
+- Make the Dressing: Add all ingredients except for water to a food processor and blend until smooth.
 With motor running, drizzle in a few spoons of water until desired consistency; season to taste.
 Store leftovers in the fridge in a glass jar for a week.

 - Assemble the Salad: Layer arugula and cooked farro into a salad bowl or serving bowl.
 Top with sliced fennel, roasted beets, toasted walnuts, sliced avocado, chopped parsley and dill, and fennel fronds.
-Drizzle on the Citrus-Date Vinaigrette and toss to combine.
+Drizzle on some dressing and toss to combine.

 - 1/2 head romaine